Dave Hodge: After the CBC

 By the time of his termination, Hodge had already moved to Vancouver, where he was working as the sports director of radio station CKNW and serving as the host of Vancouver Canucks radio broadcasts that did not conflict with his CBC duties.
 He continued to reside in Vancouver and work for CKNW for the next few years.

 Afterward, he was hired by Can-West Global to host their coverage of the 1987 and 1988 Stanley Cup playoffs, which included some games in the finals each year.
 Hodge was then the lead play-by-play broadcaster for the Canadian Football League's league-run Canadian Football Network broadcast service from 1987 to 1990.
 He returned to hockey as the lead voice of the Minnesota North Stars television broadcasts in 1991, and also hosted regional television broadcasts for the Toronto Maple Leafs on Global and TSN, and for the Canucks on BCTV.

 Hodge joined TSN in 1992 and hosted TSN Inside Sports and its spinoff, That's Hockey.
 He also co-hosted the 1998 NHL Entry Draft.

 Hodge hosted a Sunday morning show called The Reporters from 2002 until its cancellation in 2017.
-He currently provides commentary for TSN's NHL coverage.
+He also provided commentary for TSN's NHL coverage.